themalkolm/packer-builder-vagrant/README.md

 Usage
 -----

-You can convert your existing configuraiton in the following way to enable automatic vagrant boxes discovery:
+You can convert your existing configuration in the following way to enable automatic vagrant boxes discovery:

 ```json
 {